HI Faculty Fellowships

 - Current CV of no more than three pages, which should indicate in detail previous and upcoming research support (grants, fellowships, leaves).

 - Signed form from the applicant’s department chair that indicates the chair’s agreement to free the applicant from two courses in return for course replacement funds at the $3,500 per course adjunct rate.
-Click here to download (This can be sent separately to 704A Clemens or firstname.lastname@example.org)
+Click here to download the form.
+(This can be sent separately to 704A Clemens or firstname.lastname@example.org)

 Maki Tanigaki (email@example.com)